"The universe is made up of precise ratios and patterns all around us." - Teller

 Some clues.

-A description of Jacobs Ladder, people of faiths in today's modern world looking how to find awakening, the connection between heaven and earth, and seeing with new spiritual eyes once found:
+A description of Jacobs Ladder, people of faiths in today's modern world looking how to find awakening, the connection between heaven and earth, and seeing with awakened spiritual eyes once found!

 The frame within the first plate is oval, a shape that has always been associated with that which gives life, symbolically and literally.
 This life-giving quality is emphasized by the fact that the oval is comprised of two living branches, knotted together.

 Each of these branches has many leaves, many thorns, and one rose.
-The combination of roses with thorns emphasizes the complexity of life, as well as the opposites that must be united in the alchemical work.
+The combination of roses with thorns emphasizes the complexity of life, as well as the opposites that must be united in the alchemical work..

-This ladder, a sign of "meditation between heaven and earth", connotes Jacob’s dream at Bethel (Gen.28:11-12).
+This ladder, a sign of "spiritual meditation to connect between heaven and earth", connotes Jacob’s dream at Bethel (Gen.28:11-12).

 This observation underscores the traditional esoteric meaning of Jacob’s ladder.
 Before Jacob went to sleep, he did not know the sacrality of the place, but when he awakened, he did.
 His subsequent naming of the place (formerly Luz) was thus an intentional (i.e., cognizant) act of cosmicization.